j-webtek/LLM-Learning/README.md

 - [Why You (Probably) Don’t Need to Fine-tune an LLM](https://www.tidepool.so/2023/08/17/why-you-probably-dont-need-to-fine-tune-an-llm/) - This article guides those building applications with Large Language Models (LLMs), emphasizing that while many consider fine-tuning LLMs to enhance performance, there are often simpler and more effective alternatives.

 #### AI in Multimedia and Collaboration
+- [Meta starts rolling out generative AI tools for all advertisers](https://www.reuters.com/technology/meta-starts-rolling-out-generative-ai-tools-all-advertisers-2023-10-04/): Meta Platforms is introducing generative AI tools for advertisers, allowing them to create content such as image backgrounds and text variations.
+This move, marking Meta's initial venture into integrating generative AI technology, will also soon enable businesses to use AI for messaging on platforms like Messenger and WhatsApp.
 - [captcha with Bing](https://twitter.com/literallydenis/status/1708283962399846459): I've tried to read the captcha with Bing, and it is possible after some prompt-visual engineering.
 - [What codegen is (actually) good for](https://www.figma.com/blog/what-codegen-is-actually-good-for/#aAkZ9): Codegen, the automatic generation of code based on predefined rules, is gaining popularity, with tools ranging from simple code completion in IDEs to advanced AI-driven systems.
 While many developers use AI for code generation, skepticism remains about its accuracy; instead of viewing codegen as a full replacement, it's best seen as an extension of a developer, assisting in the design-to-development process by suggesting suitable tools, speeding up workflows, and acting as a reference, though it won't entirely replace established team patterns.
 - [Introducing New AI Experiences Across Our Family of Apps and Devices](https://about.fb.com/news/2023/09/introducing-ai-powered-assistants-characters-and-creative-tools/): Meta is introducing a range of AI-driven features, including AI stickers for image editing on apps like Instagram, the advanced conversational assistant 'Meta AI' for multiple platforms, and 28 additional AIs with distinct personalities, some portrayed by celebrities.
 As they expand AI offerings for businesses and developers, they acknowledge potential challenges and emphasize a cautious approach with built-in safeguards.